bhatia2akshit/IntelligentFactChecker/README.md

 # IntelligentFactChecker

-It uses NLP to determine if the given fact is true or false...
+Build a corpus-driven fact-checking engine, which returns a confidence value between -1 (fact is false) and +1 (fact is true) given a fact from DBpedia.

+# How to run:

+1. Substitute the name of the input file and output file with their location.
+This is done in Main.java
+2. AcceptTriplet.java will process the sentence into triplets
+3. FetchOnline.java will generate a confidence value.
+4. import the libraries as well.

 # Approach:

 # Section 1: Finding Subject, object and Predicate in the sentence: preprocessFact.java:
-This Class is responsible for converting the input .tsv file into the queries for the processor to work on.

-# Steps:
 **1. Find Predicates:** Based on the training data, we selected certain predicates which are used in majority.
 As per the infobox on wikipedia, we know that all the data are arranged based on some keywords.
 For example, for wife, the infobox uses keyword: 'spouse'.
 So, we look out for those words in a sentence and remove it from that sentence.
 Thus, our new sentence would contains a subject and an object along with certain stopping words.

 **Different Predicates**